tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Some cool design patterns I&#39;ve learned recently:<br><br>- Method Object<br>- Double Dispatch (aka.
 Duet or Pas de Deux)<br>- Pluggable Behavior<br><br>🤓</p>&mdash; Tony Messias (@tonysmdev) <a href="https://twitter.com/tonysmdev/status/1391169860231704590?ref_src=twsrc%5Etfw">May 8, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 And [Freek Van der Herten](https://twitter.com/freekmurze) mentioned that I could cover them as blogposts.
 Here's is the first one.
-Well, techinically, the second one.
-See, I found another pattern that I like called "Method Object", but I have already covered it here in this blog on the post titled ["When Objects Are Not Enough"](https://www.tonysm.com/when-objects-are-not-enough/).
+Well, technically, the second one.
+See, I found another pattern that I like called "Method Object", but I have already covered it here in this blog in the post titled ["When Objects Are Not Enough"](https://www.tonysm.com/when-objects-are-not-enough/).
 Same idea.
 Which is cool.
-I've updated the post to add
+I've updated the post to add this reference.

+Now to the pattern.

+## Introduction

-The computation of a method call is only dependent on a single object at a time.
-This is enough most of the time. *Sometimes* we need the computation to also depend on the argument being passed to the method call.
+The computation of a method call is only dependent on the object receiving the method call.
+Most of the time that's enough.
+However, *sometimes* we need the computation to also depend on the argument being passed to the method call.

-Think you have two hierarchies of objects interacting with each other and the computation of these interactions depends on both objects, not on one of them.
+Think you have two hierarchies of objects interacting with each other and the computation of these interactions depends on both objects, not only in one of them.
+Maybe some examples will make this clearer.

-We're going to TDD our way through this pattern.
-We're using [Pest](https://pestphp.com/) for the test case.
+We're going to TDD our way through this pattern using [Pest](https://pestphp.com/).
 Feel free to use whatever you want.

 ## Example: Adding Integers and Floats

 Let's get to the first example: adding numbers.
-For this example, let's imagine we are building the base classes for numbers in a language and that our language is not able to sum primitives of the same type.
+For this example, let's imagine we are building the base classes for numbers in a language and that our language is not able to add primitives of the different types.

-We'll start with the use case of summing integers:
+We'll start with the use case of adding only integers:

 ```php
 declare(strict_types = 1);